thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-PERCENTAGE-PURCHASE.md

 ###### *see [ERC20RuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20RuleProcessorFacet.sol) -> checkPurchasePercentagePasses*

 ## Evaluation Exceptions
-- This rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
-This doesn't necessarily mean that if an app administrator is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
 - In the case of ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

 ### Revert Message